Tamils in Lanka openly mark anniversary of war's end

 The commemoration was held even after the police obtained a magisterial order to prevent remembrance events from taking place.

-Wigneswaran, however, said the order was limited only to prevent holding of processions.
+Wigneswaran, however, said the court order was limited only to prevent holding of processions.

 Vellamullivaikkal was the scene of the final battle on May 18, 2009.